nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-This method instanitates a new scraper object and and calls the **scrape_books** on this new instance:
+This method instanitates a new scraper object and and calls `scrape_books` on this new instance:
 ```

 class MostReadBooks::Scraper